 Marshall Islands Program

 The Marshall Islands Program was established in 1977 by the Energy Research and Development Administration, the predecessor Agency to the Department of Energy (DOE).
 The program is the U.S. response to the legacy of nuclear testing in the Marshall Islands from 1946 to 1958.
 There are four (4) northern “nuclear affected atolls” included in the program — Bikini, Enewetak, Rongelap, and Utrik.
 All are part of the DOE Radiological and Environmental Monitoring Program to characterize the radioactive materials remaining in the environment and in naturally occurring food plants growing on the islands of the four atolls.
 Inhabitants of Bikini and Enewetak atolls, the locations for most of the nuclear testing, had been relocated before testing began and had no exposure to local fallout; inhabitants of Rongelap and Utrik atolls remained and were exposed to local fallout from the weapons test code-named Castle BRAVO in 1954.
 The exposed individuals on Rongelap and Utrik make up the Special Medical Care Program that provides annual comprehensive medical screenings to detect and treat cancer.

-The DOE Report to Congress (June 2020) regarding the status of the Runit Dome is available here.
-The report includes a brief background regarding the Runit Dome and addresses the Matters for Inclusion outlined in Section 364 of Public Law 116-92, National Defense Authorization Act for Fiscal Year 2020.
+FY 2020 Report on the Status of the Runit Dome in the Marshall Islands report.
+The report includes a brief background regarding the Runit Dome and addresses the Matters for Inclusion outlined in Section 364 of Public Law 116-92, National Defense Authorization Act.

 For additional information on this program please contact: Herbert Carpenter.